MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 The Windows System Commands plugin provides a set of system level actions that can be executed.

 > [!TIP]
 > If your system language is supported by PowerToys, the system commands will be localized.
-If you prefer English commands, disable the setting **'Use localized system commands instead of English ones'**  in the [plugin manager](#plugin-manager).
+If you prefer English commands, you can disable the setting **'Use localized system commands instead of English ones'**  in the [plugin manager](#plugin-manager).

 | Command / Search result | Action | Note |
 | :--- | :--- | :--- | :--- |